alicialoya/CelestialCaves/README.md

-This example game was created using the following free assets:
+This game for CS583 was created using the following free assets:

 Art - Luis Zuno (ansimuz)'s [Warped Caves asset pack](https://ansimuz.itch.io/warped-caves)